 I nodded and let go of her hand.
 It was harder leaving her than I thought and when I was in my room all I did was worry.
 Ever since I’d arrived on this ship, Tammy’s the one who’d always made me feel welcomed, always made me feel like I was part of the crew, part of the Jago family.
 She’d always been there for me, even when I didn’t know it.
 She’s saved our lives plenty of times, and now it was time to save hers.
 We won’t fail.
 I refused to.
 By my last breath, I will save her.

 Somehow Kiko knew I wasn’t sleeping and I heard her voice over the intercom, “Sarth get some rest, don’t make me have to come over there and knock you out myself.”

 I smiled at her concern.
 She was right, if I wanted to be of any use to help Tammy I’d need to get all my rest done before we land.
 I closed my eyes.

 After all, she promised she wouldn’t give up, so I had nothing to fear because I wouldn’t either.

 I had a strange dream that night.
 I was on a strangely familiar planet, wandering.
 No one else was around, and suddenly I was standing right in front of a large rock.
-It looked a normal rock but this one stood out somehow from the others.
-I took a look around; there were patches of remains of what used to be white building on my right, like it had been destroyed and abandoned a while ago.
+It looked like a normal rock but this one stood out somehow from the others.
+I took a look around; there were patches of remains of what used to be a white building on my right, like it had been destroyed and abandoned some time ago.
 I faced the large rock again and held out my hand to touch it.
 That’s when I woke up.